truenas/middleware/docs/userguide/index.rst

 * Are proxy settings enabled in the browser configuration?
 If so, disable the settings and try connecting again.

-* If the page does not load, make sure that you can **ping** the FreeNAS® system's IP address.
+* If the page does not load, make sure that you can :command:`ping` the FreeNAS® system's IP address.
 If the address is in a private IP address range, you will only be able to access the system from within the private network.

 * If the user interface loads but is unresponsive or seems to be missing menu items, try using a different web browser.
 IE9 has known issues and will not display the graphical administrative interface correctly if compatibility mode is turned on.
 If you can't access the GUI using Internet Explorer, use